akashbennyvarghese/Event-Ticket-Booking/README.md

 ## Default Admin

-- After setup, the user `akash@akash.com` is made an admin automatically (see startup routines in backend).
+- After setup, the user `admin@admin.com` is made an admin automatically  with password 'admin123'(see startup routines in backend).

 ---